-With the SDDC feature, you can use vCloud Director as a central point of management for all your vSphere environments.
+With dedicated vCenter Server instances, you can use vCloud Director as a central point of management for all your vSphere environments.

-- You can dedicate the resources of a vCenter Server instance to a single tenant by publishing the corresponding SDDC only to its organization.
+- You can dedicate the resources of a vCenter Server instance to a single tenant by publishing the corresponding dedicated vCenter Server only to its organization.
 The tenant does not share these resources with other tenants.
-The tenant can access this SDDC by using a UI or API proxy without a VPN required. - You can use vCloud Director as a lightweight directory to register all your vCenter Server instances. - You can use vCloud Director as an API endpoint for all your vCenter Server instances.
+The tenant can access this dedicated vCenter Server instance by using a UI or API proxy without a VPN required. - You can use vCloud Director as a lightweight directory to register all your vCenter Server instances. - You can use vCloud Director as an API endpoint for all your vCenter Server instances.

-Before you create an SDDC, you must attach the target vCenter Server instance to vCloud Director.
+You can enable the tenant access and mark a vCenter Server instance as dedicated, during or after the attachment of the target vCenter Server instance to vCloud Director.
 See Attach a vCenter Server Instance.

-Note By default, with an attached vCenter Server instance, you can create either a provider VDC or an SDDC.
-If you created a provider VDC backed by an vCenter Server instance, you cannot use this vCenter Server instance to create an SDDC, and the reverse.
-You can use the vCloud API to modify the system settings of your vCloud Director installation so that a vCenter Server instance can back both a provider VDC and an SDDC.
+With an attached vCenter Server instance, you can create either a shared vCenter Server or a dedicated vCenter Server.
+If you created a shared vCenter Server instance, you cannot use this vCenter Server instance to create a dedicated vCenter Server, and the reverse.

-You can create and publish SDDCs and SDDC proxies to organizations in your cloud.
-Users can use the SDDC proxies to access the underlying vSphere environment.
-Users can log in to the UI or API of the proxied components by using their vCloud Director accounts.
+You can create proxies that tenants can use to access the underlying vSphere environment.
+Users can log in to the UI or API of the components with proxies by using their vCloud Director accounts.

-SDDCs in vCloud Director remove the requirement for vCenter Server to be publically accessible.
-To control the access, you can enable and disable an SDDC in vCloud Director, and you can enable and disable an SDDC proxy.
+Dedicated vCenter Server instances in vCloud Director remove the requirement for vCenter Server to be publicly accessible.
+To control the access, you can enable and disable the tenant access to an SDDC in vCloud Director.